Pachycereus pecten-aboriginum: Biology

 P. pecten-aboriginum is a diploid plant.
 Its floral biology differs across its range.
 In Tehuacán, it is pollinated at night by nectar-feeding bats.
 In the Sonoran desert, the flowers stay open longer in the day to attract both nocturnal and diurnal pollinators.

+Taxonomy

+The plant was first described as Cereus pecten-aboriginum 1886 by Sereno Watson.
+Nathaniel Lord Britton and Joseph Nelson Rose placed them in the genus Pachycereus in 1909.

 Uses

 Food

 The fruit can be eaten raw or cooked, and can be made into a syrup or preserves or jam.
 It has been used to make wine.
 The Mayo people made tortillas from the ground seeds mixed with some corn meal.
 This so-called etcho-seed flour was used in breakfast foods such as pancakes.

 Medicinal

 The Mayo used the cactus as an herbal remedy.
 Pieces of the flesh were applied to wounds to inhibit bleeding.
 The cactus flesh was cooked in salted water and the solution was applied to infected wounds three times daily, followed by a sulfathiazole powder.
 The juice was consumed as an herbal tonic and to treat sore throat.